Exact Matching of Random Graphs with Constant Correlation: Large neighborhoods in an Erd o s--R enyi graph

 \begin{lemma}[Sizes of neighborhoods and their intersections] For any $D>1$, there is $K>0$ and $n_0 \in\N$ depending only on $D$ such that the following holds.
 Let $G$ be a $G(n,p)$ graph with $n \ge n_0$ and $pn \ge \log n$.
 With probability at least $1-n^{-D}$, we have that

 On the event that \eqref{eq:gob30481gb03h0} holds, for any $m \in \N$ and any $i,j \in [n]$ such that $i \neq j$ and $G(\cB_G(i,3m))$ is a tree, if $d := \dist_G(i,j) \le 2m$, then

 \end{lemma}

-\begin{proof} The first part of the lemma is standard: It is not hard to see that $|\cS_G(i,l)|$ is stochastically dominated by a $\Bin(n^l, p^l)$ random variable, so the bound follows from Chernoff's inequality and a union bound.
+\begin{proof} The first part of the lemma is standard: It is not hard to see that $|\cS_G(i,l)|$ is stochastically dominated by a $\Bin(n^l, p^l)$ random variable, so the bound follows from Chernoff's inequality (third estimate in Lemma~\ref{akjfnpfjnpfiwnfpifn}) and a union bound.
 We omit the details.

 For the second part, assume that \eqref{eq:gob30481gb03h0} holds.
 Fix distinct $i,j \in [n]$ and let $d = \dist_G(i,j) \le 2m$.
 Then there exists a path $\gamma$ from $i$ to $j$ of length $d$.
 Fix $v \in \cB_G(i,m) \cap \cB_G(j,m)$.
 Then there is a path from $i$ to $v$ in $\cB_G(i,m)$ which we denote by $\gamma_i$, and there is a path from $j$ to $v$ in $\cB_G(j,m)$ which we denote by $\gamma_j$.
 Since $\cB_G(i,m) \cup \cB_G(j,m)$ is contained in $\cB_G(i,3m)$ which is assumed to be a tree, the paths $\gamma$, $\gamma_i$, and $\gamma_j$ are unique.
 Since the union of $\gamma$, $\gamma_i$, and $\gamma_j$ is a tree, all of them must pass through a unique common vertex $w$.
 Since the length of $\gamma_i$ is at most $m$, we have $v \in \cB_G(w, m - \dist_G(i,w))$; similarly, we get $v \in \cB_G(w, m - \dist_G(j,w))$.
 As a result, if $l := m - \max(\dist_G(w,i), \dist_G(w,j))$, then $v \in \cB_G(w, l)$.
 Note that $m - d \le l \le m - \lceil d/2 \rceil$ in particular.